People in the Tarot

 King of Wands Upright: Physically active.
 Close to family or loves the home, but needs to be out of the home environment the majority of the time.
 Eager.
 Sometimes insensitive.

 King of Wands Reversed: Potential to be physically abusive.
-Has false ideals and perceptions of the world and people around him.
+Has false ideals and perceptions of the world and the people around him.
 Selfish.
 Explosive temper.
 Always insensitive.
 Likely to be unfaithful due to lack of sex or disappointments in sexual matters.
 If deceitful, will usually try to cover it up.

 King of Cups Upright: Feels emotions intensely.
 Prefers to be inside or at home and away from large crowds.
 Intuitive/psychic.
 A caregiver or emotionally supportive individual.
 Tends to have more female friends than male friends.